UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 Also note the trap of signal 1, which allows you to terminate the parent, and have it terminate the children.
 You don;t want long-running jobs hanging around, especially if you are debugging the script.

 You can also use it to pass other signals to the child processes, and have them do something special.
 They may wait untul they get a signal, for instance.
 This way you can start all of the processes at the same time (nearly).

+Thanks to suggestions/correctons from:
+Ryan Penn
+Helmut Neujahr
+DJ Phasik
+Dustin King
-*This document was translated by troff2html v0.21 on September 22, 2001.*
+prateek goyal *This document was translated by troff2html v0.21 on September 22, 2001.*